Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 * Production server will have the minimum versions of firmware installed during factory integration.
 * SPP Images are released twice a year i.e every March and September.
 * There will be hot fixes that are released as patch bundles throughout the year.
-* It’s always best practice to check the release notes of SPP image that is going to be used
+* It is always a best practice to check the release notes of the SPP image that is going to be used.